 Most of Vanuatu's population lives in rural areas where subsistence farming, fishing and production of cash crops such as kava, coconut and cocoa are the main sources of livelihood.
 Goods exports are dominated by agricultural products, particularly kava, coconut products, beef and cocoa.
 Vanuatu's economic growth has recently been driven largely by tourism and construction.
 Tourism and tourism-related services sectors (wholesale and retail trade, hotels and restaurants, and transport and communication) account for approximately 40 per cent of GDP and one third of people in formal employment.
 Construction activity is driven by private-sector retail, residential development and a number of donor-funded construction projects mostly on the island of Efate, particularly in Port Vila.
 The overall economic impact of Tropical Cyclone Pam has been significant, as real GDP contracted by more than two per cent before growth rebounded to 4 per cent in 2016 and 4.5 per cent in 2017, largely driven by recovery in tourism and agricultural production.
 In 2017 Vanuatu's GDP per capita was US$2,976.20.

 Trade and investment

-Australia is the major source of foreign investment in the Vanuatu economy with a focus on tourism, finance and construction.
-Australian investments in Vanuatu totaled $116 million in 2016.
+Australia is one of Vanuatu’s leading trade and investment partners, with two way trade in goods and services totalling over A$300 million in 2017.
 Two-thirds of long stay tourists to Vanuatu and almost all cruise ship passengers are Australian.

 Tropical Cyclone Pam